6-Band Prompt Decomposition: The Complete Technical Guide

 FORMAT quality weight: 26.3% | TASK quality weight: ~6%

 FORMAT specifies the exact structure of the output: JSON schema, markdown headers, table format, code style, section order.
-FORMAT is the second most important band because it directly determines whether the output is usable without post-processing.
+FORMAT is the second most important band.
+It decides whether the output is usable right away, with no extra cleanup.

 TASK is the actual instruction.
-It carries only ~6% quality weight because by the time bands 0-4 are well-specified, the task is heavily constrained.
-"Analyze the data" becomes unambiguous when the persona, context, data, constraints, and format are all explicit.
+It carries only ~6% quality weight.
+By the time bands 0 through 4 are well-specified, the task is already tightly boxed in.
+"Analyze the data" is clear when the persona, context, data, constraints, and format are all spelled out.

-The convergent allocation I observed across all 11 agents:
+Here is the token split I saw across all 11 agents:

 The Bigger Question

 Six bands.
 Three weight tiers.
 Two ratios that beat surface metrics.
-Use the framework on every prompt before you ship it to production.
+Run your prompts through this framework before you ship them.

-Decomposing your own prompts is the easy part.
-The hard part is asking your AI vendor whether their CONSTRAINTS band is 40+% of tokens, whether they monitor band-coverage drift, whether they can show you the prompt template currently running your workload.
-Most can't answer in plain English.
-Their inability is the answer.
+Breaking down your own prompts is the easy part.
+The hard part is asking your AI vendor whether their CONSTRAINTS band is 40+% of tokens, whether they watch for band-coverage drift, and whether they can show you the prompt template running your workload right now.
+Most cannot answer in plain English.
+That inability is your answer.

 // Free · 10-Point Audit